Mbappe has quickly risen to soccer stardom after making his debut for Monaco as a fresh-faced teenager in 2015.

 In his relatively short career, Mbappe has wasted little time to become a household name across the globe and it comes as no surprise the Monaco academy-product has frequently been compared to French compatriot Thierry Henry.

-League title with Monaco & individual recognition
+League title with Monaco and individual recognition

 A debut against SM Caen and a first goal past Troyes made him the club's youngest-ever first-team player and also their youngest goalscorer in history, displacing Henry on both occasions.